Stationery Lists for 2021

 School health nurse:

-The public health nurse calls at the school every Wednesday to examine any child on request and follow up any matter of concern.
-The nurse also conducts interviews with the parents of new entrants to discuss any health needs.
+The public health nurse calls at the school regularly to examine any child on request and follow up any matter of concern.
 All new entrants undergo a hearing and vision test during their first year at school.
 Permission for this service is sought from parents when they enrol their child, or a request is sent home with a child before a visit.

-During terms one and four, we endeavour to keep our children safe from the sun by providing shade and shelters for use at playtimes, and by requiring children to wear a hat when outdoors at lunchtime.
+During terms one and four, we endeavour to keep our children safe from the sun by providing shade and shelters for use at playtimes, and by requiring children to wear a hat when outdoors.
 We also use sunscreen on school trips or outdoor activities.
 Please let us know if your child has any allergy to sunscreen products.

-Children are not allowed outside the school grounds during school hours without permission from a teacher, or with a note from home.
+Children are not allowed outside the school grounds during school hours without permission.

-To reduce the possibility of children being hurt while walking to and from school, traffic patrol monitors are placed on Whanga Crescent and Piko Street before and after school.
+To reduce the possibility of children being hurt while leaving school, traffic patrol monitors and an adult are placed on Whanga Crescent and Piko Street after school.
 Children are expected to obey these monitors who are there for their safety.
+We expect parents to insist their children only cross at the supervised crossings.

 Also for the children’s safety, we ask parents not to use the widened section of road outside the school gate for turning or parking, as the footpath here is very busy with lots of small children walking in and out of the school.